Why Perplexity Cites Reddit Instead of Your Brand — And How to Fix It (2026)

 This is where a lot of GEO advice goes soft.
 People talk about schema, FAQ blocks, and semantic structure as if formatting alone creates citation gravity.
 It does not.
 Structure helps the model extract value after trust exists.
 It does not create trust by itself.

 Research on trust and distrust in Reddit discussions about generative AI helps here too.
-A recent computational analysis examined how trust language appears in Reddit discussions about generative AI across 39 subreddits and 230,576 posts (arXiv, 2025).
+A computational analysis examined how trust language appears in Reddit discussions about generative AI across 39 subreddits and 230,576 posts (arXiv, 2025).
 If your page reads like marketing and Reddit reads like lived experience, the forum starts with an advantage.

 Original information also matters.
 Studies of AI answer visibility consistently find that pages with specific evidence and unique information outperform generic explanatory content (Siege Media, 2024).
 That aligns with what brands see in Perplexity too.
 Thin category pages usually lose to anything that contains harder evidence.

-Winning Reddit Perplexity GEO requires a stronger source stack.
+Winning against Reddit in Perplexity requires a stronger source stack.
 You need evidence the model can cite, structure the model can extract, and off-site validation that proves your claims do not live in a vacuum.
 That pattern is consistent with current retrieval and generation research on source usefulness and extractable structure in answer systems (arXiv, 2026).

 1. Write for one exact decision question